 - Friends of the Rappahannock v.
 Caroline County Board of Supervisors, 286 Va.
 38, 743 S.E.2d 132 (2013).

-Represented employers in a FLSA collective actions involving overtime pay.
+Represented employers in the construction industry in FLSA collective actions involving overtime pay and joint employer status.

 Handled multiple tax assessment appeals in cases involving taxes and special assessments in excess of $100 million.

 Appealed zoning decisions of various Boards of Zoning Appeals.